• Product Introduction

 Incremental Static Generation (ISR/SWR)

-In addition to full static pre-rendering, Nuxt also provides incremental static generation (ISR) capability through its powerful server engine Nitro.
+Except for full static pre-rendering, Nuxt also provides incremental static generation (ISR) through its powerful server engine Nitro, enhancing static performance and data timeliness.
 Its core implements the Stale-While-Revalidate (SWR) cache policy.

 You can use routeRules in the nuxt.config.ts file to precisely configure ISR/SWR behavior for specific routing modes.